Music Lessons & Instrument Instruction

 Open Chord School of Music offers music lessons to educate children and adults of all ages in the Art of Music.
 Through offering instruction and lessons on guitar, drums, bass guitar, ukulele, mandolin, banjo we aim to build and support the local music community here in Knoxville.
 We are proud to have a growing network of Knoxville’s finest music instructors.

-We also carry a full complement of instructions and songs books next door in our Music Store.
-Even if you’re looking for lessons on an instrument that we don’t currently teach, just stop by and we’d be happy to recommend a local musician that offers instruction for your instrument.
+We also carry a full complement of instruction and song books next door in our Music Store.
+Even if you’re looking for lessons on an instrument that we don’t currently teach, just stop by and we’d be happy to recommend a local instructor to assist you in your musical journey.

 Our guitar lesson plans are tailored to the individual student.
 Whether its your first open chord strum or you’re advancing though your modal riffs, each guitar instructor teaches with the aim of maximizing the results, and minimizing the effort that the student invests in their instrument.
 With a few minutes of practice each day our students can be playing their favorite songs or writing their own!
 Our experienced instructors know how to teach music in a way that makes it fun and simple.